-- Organizations that are Actors or interact with Actors face many risks and opportunities from the ONC information blocking regulations. - They will need formal, organizationwide plans for compliant and effective operational and business responses to these regulations. - Successful responses require engagement and support from the highest levels of an Actor organization and across its teams. - These responses should emphasize consistent and high-quality documentation.
+- Organizations that are Actors or interact with Actors face many risks and opportunities from the ONC information blocking regulations. - They will need formal, organization-wide plans for compliant and effective operational and business responses to these regulations. - In addition to compliance responsibilities, Actors should consider how these regulations might affect their own data requests to other Actors and related business relationships. - Successful responses require engagement and support from the highest levels of an Actor organization and across its teams. - These responses should emphasize consistent and high-quality documentation.